DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/designopt/2017-08-15-mathreview.md

 **Password** is: ME555

-All tutorials are prepared by [Emrah Bayrak][3] at the Optimal Design Lab, the University of Michigan.
+These tutorials are prepared by [Emrah Bayrak][3] and others at the Optimal Design Lab, the University of Michigan, and only shared with this class.
 Please **DO NOT** share the videos outside of the class.

 [1]: https://vimeo.com/149907223
 [2]: https://vimeo.com/149966720